-Tree volume is the volume inside the bark of the main tree stem, including stump and top as well as defective and decayed wood.
+Volume estimates are based on the main tree stem, excluding bark but including the stump and the top as well as defective and decayed wood.

 Why is this indicator important?

-- Wood volume, along with other information, is used to calculate forest biomass and carbon stocks.
+- Along with other information, wood volume is used to calculate forest biomass and carbon stocks.

 What is the outlook?